-1) Refers to the common stock equity net of intangible assets, deferred income tax assets arising from the losses of previous years, business reserve and insufficient appropriation of the allowance for bad debt, revaluation increments of real estate, unamortized loss of the bad debts sold, and other legal adjustment items specified and stipulated according to the calculation methods.
+A. Refers to the common stock equity net of the intangible assets, the deferred income tax assets arising from the losses of previous years, the business reserve and the insufficient appropriation of the allowance for bad debt, the revaluation increments of real estate, the unamortized loss of the bad debts sold, and other legal adjustment items specified and stipulated according to the calculation methods.